 If you see a scam pop-up ad, don’t click on the ad or try to click the close button within the ad.
 Instead, close out of the browser window.
 If your browser is frozen, use the task manager to close the program on a PC.
 On a Mac, click the Apple icon and choose Force Quit.

-What should I do if I am a victim of phishing?
+What to do if you’re a victim of phishing?

 • File an FTC report.
 Go to IdentityTheft.gov to report phishing and follow the steps provided.